 In 1921, the Iranian army officer Reza Khan seized control of the government.
 Four years later, he ousted the last Qajar ruler and named himself Shah.
 This was the origin of the Pahlavis, Iran's final dynasty.

-Reza Shah tried to rapidly modernize Iran, but was forced out of office after 15 years because of his ties to the Nazi regime in Germany.
+Reza Shah tried to rapidly modernize Iran, but was forced out of office by the western powers after 15 years because of his ties to the Nazi regime in Germany.
 His son, Mohammad Reza Pahlavi, took the throne in 1941.

-The new shah ruled until 1979, when he was overthrown by a coalition opposed to his brutal and autocratic rule.
+The new shah ruled until 1979, when he was overthrown in the Iranian Revolution by a coalition opposed to his brutal and autocratic rule.
 Soon, the Shi'a clergy took control of the country, under the leadership of the Ayatollah Ruhollah Khomeini.